 - Steam the peeled broad beans around 20 minutes with a wok and steamer.
 Cut into small pieces (around fingernail size).

-- Then put the broad bean in a container and add white wine, set aside for 18 hours or longer to 24 hours (avoid sunshine)until the broad bean becomes a little bit sticky.
+- Transfer broad beans to a container and add white wine, set aside for 18 hours to 24 hours (avoid sunshine)until the broad bean becomes a little bit sticky.
 Sometimes this process may need two days according to the temperature.

-- Mix beans with salt and wheat flour.
-Mix evenly!
+- Mix beans with salt and wheat flour evenly.

 - Capped fresh pepper and dry the water on surface in the air.
 Chop it with machine or by hand.
 (Not too small, with the size around 3cms)